RaghdahShElnadree/Collect-Arabic-Tweets-WithHashtags/README.md

-## Collect Arabic Tweets With Hashrtags
+## Collect Arabic Tweets With Hash tags

 Collect tweets (tweets corpus) using Twitter API.
 Collection can be based on hashtags, keywords, geographical location.